-On April 16, 2014, Enable completed its initial public offering of 28,750,000 common units at a price of \$20.00 per unit, which included 3,750,000 common units sold by ArcLight pursuant to an over-allotment option that was fully exercised by the underwriters.
-Enable received approximately \$466 million in net proceeds from the sale of the units, after deducting underwriting fees, structuring fees and other offering costs.
-Following the offering, CERC Corp. owns approximately 54.7% of the limited partner interests in Enable, which consists of 87,803,909 common units and 139,704,916 subordinated units.
-Enable continues to be equally controlled by CenterPoint Energy and OGE; each own 50% of the management rights in the general partner of Enable.
-CenterPoint Energy and OGE also own a 40% and 60% interest, respectively, in the incentive distribution rights held by the general partner of Enable.
+On April 16, 2014, Enable completed its initial public offering (IPO) of 28,750,000 common units, at a price of \$20.00 per unit, which included 3,750,000 common units sold by ArcLight pursuant to an over-allotment option that was fully exercised by the underwriters.
+Enable received \$464 million in net proceeds from the sale of the units, after deducting underwriting fees, structuring fees and other offering costs.
+In connection with Enable's IPO, a portion of CERC's common units were converted into subordinated units, as discussed further below.
+Subsequent to the IPO, Enable continues to be equally controlled by CERC and OGE; each own 50% of the management rights in the general partner of Enable.
+CERC and OGE also own a 40% and 60% economic interest, respectively, in the incentive distribution rights held by the general partner of Enable.